 Winter walking adventures at Kedleston

-This walk is a 1.7 mile circuit which usually takes about 45 minutes.
+This walk is a 1.7 mile circuit which usually takes about 45 - 60 minutes.
 Amble along the first part of the Adam-inspired circuit walk to take in some of the parks finest views.
-This route also takes you past the recently restored Hermitage.
+This route also takes you past the restored Hermitage.

-This walk is a 3.2 mile circuit which usually takes about and hour and 20 minutes.
-It is one of the best examples of an 18th-century circuit walk in the country, you'll be able to retrace the footsteps of Kedleston's aristocratic visitors of the past and stop at the viewpoints that 18th-century visitors would have admired the Hall.
+This walk is a 3.2 mile circuit which usually takes about 90 minutes.
+It is one of the best examples of an 18th-century circuit walk in the country, You'll be able to retrace the footsteps of Kedleston's aristocratic visitors of the past and stop at the viewpoints that 18th-century visitors would have admired the Hall.
 Don't worry there's benches along the route to take a rest and enjoy the views.

-This walk is about 2 miles and usually takes about 50 minutes.
+This walk is about 2 miles and usually takes about 60 minutes.
 It takes you across the lovely grade I listed Adam bridge and follows the edge of the Upper Lake.
 Admire the cascades and the neoclassical style Fishing Pavilion perched on the lake's edge.
 Winter is a brilliant time to walk along the lake, be sure to bring your binoculars as this is when birdlife if at its best here at Kedleston.
 We know of over 40 species of bird that call Kedleston's lake home in winter, see how many you can spot.

 We welcome four pawed family members but we do ask that they are kept on a lead at all times.
-Sheep and Dexter cows graze in the park and are easily spooked.
+Sheep and Dexter cows graze in the park and are easily spooked which can be dangerous.
 Keeping your dog on a lead minimises stress to the animals that call the parkland their home.
 There are bins provided for dog waste at intervals on the walk circuits and we do ask that everyone clears up after their pets.
 Dog waste can be very dangerous for agricultural animals, spreading disease and in some cases abortion of calves.
 In the interest of both your safety and the interest of our Dexters we ask that you adhere to our requests.